Detecting gravitational wave background with equivalent configurations in the network of space based optical lattice clocks: Introduction

 In recent years, gravitational-wave detection schemes based on optical lattice clocks (OLCs) have been proposed as a newly emerging technology, demonstrating great potential~\cite{He:2020elt,Ebisuzaki:2018ujm}.
 Indeed, OLCs possess exceptional stability and precision~\cite{Hinkley:2013oos,Bloom:2013uoa}.
 By comparing the frequency variations of optical signals between two spatially separated OLCs, it is possible to sense spacetime perturbations caused by passing gravitational waves~\cite{Kolkowitz:2016wyg}.
 One of the core scientific objectives in gravitational wave cosmology~\cite{Christensen:2018iqi} is the stochastic gravitational wave background (SGWB).
 It may originate from physical processes in the early universe~\cite{Maggiore:1999vm,Caprini:2018mtu}, such as cosmic strings~\cite{Damour:2001bk,Siemens:2006yp}, first-order phase transitions~\cite{Witten:1984rs,Kamionkowski:1993fg}, and inflation~\cite{Mukhanov:1990me,Turner:1996ck}.
 It could also arise from the superposition of numerous unresolved astrophysical sources~\cite{Farmer:2003pa,Taylor:2012db}.
 Detecting the SGWB is of fundamental importance for understanding the very early history of the universe, fundamental physical laws, and the evolution of massive black holes.

 One of the most effective methods for detecting the SGWB is to use multiple detectors for cross-correlation analysis~\cite{Allen:1997ad,Thrane:2013oya}.
 This method correlates the data streams from different detectors, effectively suppressing correlated instrumental noise and thereby extracting weak, common gravitational-wave signals.
 Applying the cross-correlation method to data from two OLC detectors can significantly enhance the sensitivity for detecting the SGWB~\cite{Wang:2024tnk}.
 The sensitivity of a detector network depends on the detector noise as well as the cross-correlation response.
 The cross-correlation response is fundamentally determined by the geometric factors of a detector pair, including their relative distance and orientation.
 The cross-correlation response function of a detector network, sometimes referred to as the overlap reduction function (ORF), is used to quantify these geometric factors.
-This function is defined as the sky-integrated average of the product of the two detectors' response functions.
 Currently, analytical expressions for precisely calculating the ORF have been derived in previous work~\cite{Hu:2025fev,Hu:2022ujx}.
 However, research on how to find the optimal geometric configuration for an OLC detector network that yields high response and effectively suppresses local noise remains an area of active investigation and presents significant challenges~\cite{Wang:2024tnk}.

-In this paper, we aim to investigate the transformation relationships among OLC detector network configurations with equal cross-correlation responses.
-Through analytical methods, we derive a non-trivial transformation and analyze its geometric implications.
-This transformation can convert a configuration with small separation, high cross-correlation response, but also high noise correlation into another configuration with larger separation and lower noise correlation.
-This discovery provides new theoretical tools and design ideas for optimizing the layout of OLC detector networks.